lisafast/lacnotredame/Content/water/qualityreports.md

 **Transparency/Clarity** is an indicator of lake health - clear, more transparent water is a sign of a healthy lake.
 Water transparency is tested with a Secchi disk.
 Poor transparency of less than 3 meters can be a warning sign of eutrophication.

-**Eurasian Milfoil** is an invasive aquatic plant that usually grows at depths of 1 to 4 metres and can form a dense carpet on the lake’s surface.
-This association was founded to fight the harm milfoil caused in the early 2000's - it formed such a dense mat on much of the lake that people weren't able to boat through it at all.
-It's a Zombie weed - each cut bit can form a new weed so we place buoys to keep boats out of the dense areas.

-Prevention: Boats need to stay clear of milfoil, particularly in buoyed areas.
-See [Milfoil tips and history](/water/lnd-milfoil)

 ## 2014 ABV-7 Report and recommendations

 In 2014, the Municipality of La Pêche, with the Association, worked with ABV-7 to produce a report on the shoreline and water of Lac Notre Dame.
 The report is in French.